 No one will handle aggressive outbursts perfectly every time that they happen.
-One of the best things that caregivers can do when these situations arise is to do their best and afterwards think about their reaction and their behavior, while learning from their mistakes.
-A great care provider will always look at how their handled an aggressive outburst and think "ok, what could I have done better?"
+One of the best things that caregivers can do when these situations arise is to do their best.
+Afterward, think about your reaction and their behavior, while learning from mistakes.
+A great care provider will always look at how they handled an aggressive outburst and think "ok, what could I have done better?"

 Medication is only appropriate if non-drug approaches fail after being applied consistently, and only for individuals with severe symptoms or who have the potential to harm themselves or others.
 The Alzheimer’s Association cautions, “When considering the use of medications, it is important to understand that no drugs are specifically approved by the U.S. Food and Drug Administration (FDA) to treat behavioral and psychiatric dementia symptoms.”
 Medications prescribed for behavioral issues are considered “off label,” a medical practice in which a physician may prescribe a drug for a different purpose than the ones for which it is approved.
 Therefore, the decision to use medications should only be made by a medical professional.